ARM-software/Cloud-IoT-Core-Kit-Examples/pubsub-thermostat/readme.md

-This example will use the kit's temperature/pressure/humidity sensor to monitor temperature and control a fan in a complete IoT system.
-The devices in this system publish temperature data on their pubsub feeds.
-A server consumes the telemetry data from a Cloud Pub/Sub topic.
+This example will use the kit's temperature/pressure/humidity sensor to monitor temperature and control a fan in a complete IoT system with both a server and device component.
+The devices in this system (your Cloud IoT Core kit(s) in this case) publish temperature data on their pubsub registry feeds and individual device IDs.
+A server python application, which you can run from any machine you like, consumes the telemetry data from your Cloud Pub/Sub topic and events.
 The server then decides whether to turn on or off the individual devices' fans via a Cloud IoT Core configuration update.

-This example requires i2c to be enabled in order to read the temperature sensor.
+This example requires i2c to be enabled in order to read the [temperature sensor included with this kit](https://www.adafruit.com/product/2652).
 Please run

     sudo raspi-config